M66B/FairEmail/FAQ.md

 The low priority status bar notification shows the number of pending operations, which can be:

-* seen: mark message as seen/unseen in remote folder
 * add: add message to remote folder
 * move: move message to another remote folder
 * delete: delete message from remote folder
 * send: send message
+* seen: mark message as seen/unseen in remote folder
+* flag: star/unstar remote message
+* headers: download message headers
+* body: download message text
 * attachment: download attachment
-* headers: download message headers
-* body: download message body
-* flag: star/unstar remote message

 Operations are processed only when there is a connection to the email server or when manually synchronizing.
 See also [this FAQ](#FAQ16).